Jeanne Ives: Abortion

-Ives has said she made her decision to challenge Rauner in the 2018 Republican primary after Governor Bruce Rauner signed HB-40 into law, which ensures that abortion remains legal in Illinois even if the U.S. Supreme Court overturns Roe v.
-Wade, while also allowing women with Medicaid and state-employee health insurance to use their coverage for abortions, in September 2017.
+Ives has said she made her decision to challenge Governor Bruce Rauner in the 2018 Republican primary after Rauner signed HB-40 into law, which ensures that abortion remains legal in Illinois even if the U.S. Supreme Court overturned Roe v.
+Wade, while also enabling Medicaid and state-employee health insurance to pay for abortions, in September 2017.

 Education

 When she ran for governor, Ives advocated consolidating school districts in Illinois to save money.
-She pointed out that Florida (which has a similar population size as Illinois) has 100 districts, while Illinois has 852 districts.
+She pointed out that Florida (which has a population similar to Illinois) has 100 districts, while Illinois has 852 districts.

-In 2015, it was made public that the College of DuPage, the second largest institution of higher learning in Illinois, had decided to pay its president, Robert Breuder, $763,000 to leave his position three years early.
-Ives sponsored legislation (HB 3593) that prohibited college boards from giving departing presidents more than one year's salary and benefits, as well as limited standard contracts to four years and require public notice.
-House Democrats narrowed the bill to only apply to community colleges, and it was passed by the legislature.
+In 2015, it was disclosed that the College of DuPage, a community college and the second largest institution of higher learning in Illinois, had decided to pay its president, Robert Breuder, $763,000 to leave his position three years early.
+Ives sponsored legislation (HB 3593) that prohibited college boards from giving departing presidents more than one year's salary and benefits, as well as limiting standard contracts to four years and requiring public notice.
+House Democrats narrowed the scope of the bill to community colleges, and it was passed by the legislature.
 The following year, HB 3593 was replicated and applied to all Illinois institutions of higher education.